ntcaetano/Bluecable-API/README.md

 Step 1:

-In the last blue option "Create an account for free" you can create an account using just a random standard format (it doesn't have to be an existing account) example: "mike123@gmail.com", or you can register a real account using google in the red option "Entrar com o google", your password must contain at least 6 digits.
+In the last blue option "Create an account for free" you can create an account using just a random standard format (it doesn't have to be an existing account) example: "mike123@gmail.com", or you can register a real account using google in the red option "Entrar com o Google", your password must contain at least 6 digits.

 [![JV0iTWx.png](https://iili.io/JV0iTWx.png)](https://freeimage.host/br)